HitMonkey69/HitMonkey69/README.md

 - 👋 Hi, I’m @HitMonkey69
 - 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning CCEH
+- 🌱 Looking for opportunity in Cyber Security